socratools/socradoc/README.md

                Valid range is -60dB to 0dB, or 0x000000 to 0x7fffff.
                It may be best to only use this while ducker is on.

+    meter
+               Show the meter until you press Ctrl-C

 Example:

     [user@host ~]$ scnp-cli audio-routing 2